 Take That: Moondancer's Misguided Mission is full of it: Molestia, Trollestia, Tyrant Celestia, Humans Are Bastards fics, Solar Empire vs. The New Lunar Republic, The Conversion Bureau, Doctor Whooves, Cupcakes, and Rainbow Factory.

-The Fundamentalist: Let us just say that Tornado is a devout Zorypontist and looked at Alicornists with scorn.
+Let us just say that Tornado is a devout Zorypontist and looked at Alicornists with scorn.

 The Power of Love: In chapter 54 of The Magnificent Six, Princess Cadence helped Twilight Shine and her friends by reminding them their loved ones to keep them from breaking the Rainbow of Friendship to defeat the witch Hydia.